lueschem/lueschem.github.io/_posts/2017-04-15-Compiling-for-Embedded-Debian-Target-Systems.md

 sudo edi -v lxc configure debian-jessie-amd64 debian-jessie-amd64-develop.yml
 ```

-For the next few steps we will enter the container (please check [this documentation](http://docs.get-edi.io/en/latest/getting_started.html)
+For the next few steps we will enter the container (password is _ChangeMe!_, please check [this documentation](http://docs.get-edi.io/en/latest/getting_started.html)
-for details) and install some additional software:
+if you are interested in more details) and install some additional software:

 ``` bash
 lxc exec debian-jessie-amd64 -- login $USER